 The text is graced with fifty-five original woodcut illustrations by artist Liv Rainey-Smith, prepared especially for this title in close collaboration with the author.
 Amongst the more ambitious renderings in the work are the occult cryptofauna Homunculus, Manticore, Ouroboros, and Basilisk, as well as animals prominent in the ancient dawn of magick: the Bear, Goat, Viper, Peacock, and more.
 Completing the design elements is an original typeface designed for the work by calligrapher Gail Coppock, serving to illuminate this grimoire of the Magician’s Primal Eden.

-Standard Edition: cloth hardcover, full colour dust jacket, limited to 1400 copies: $77
+Available.
+Cloth hardcover, full colour dust jacket.
+Limited to 1400 copies

-Deluxe Edition: full brown antique skiver, marbled end sheets, with a unique hand-numbered woodblock print by Liv Rainey-Smith created especially for this edition, limited to 49 copies: SOLD OUT
+Sold out.
+Full brown antique skiver, marbled end sheets, with a unique hand-numbered woodblock print by Liv Rainey-Smith created especially for this edition.
+Limited to 49 copies